Nuvorix/glossary-plugin/README.md

 A custom glossary plugin for WordPress, offering tooltip functionality, an archive page, and more.

+## Please note
+If you plan to create multiple glossaries or expect significant traffic, we recommend using a caching plugin to enhance performance.

 ## Features

 - **Custom Glossary Archive Page**: